jimminycricket42/School-Notes/Mathematics/Exponents.md

 ---
-aliases: [Exponents ]
+aliases: [surds ]
 tags: [GR10/Q4 maths/algebra GR11/Q1 ]
 created: Thu 19/01 2023
 ---
-# Exponential Laws
+# Exponents
 Powers work differently than other numbers.
-To ensure the correct outcome of calculations involving powers, the exponential laws were created. ^blurb
+To ensure the correct outcome of calculations involving powers, the exponential laws were created.
+Exponents can also be used to describe many different types of numbers, such as surds, whole numbers, and fractions. ^blurb

 ![[Representation of Powers.jpeg]]